ilyak/libpt/README.md

 # libpt

-Libpt is a fast hybrid MPI/OpenMP parallel implementation of the coupled-cluster (T) energy correction for clusters of computers and SMP systems.
-Due to hybrid design the code efficiently uses RAM by sharing data within a single node while using message-passing only for inter-node communication.
+Libpt is a fast MPI/OpenMP parallel implementation of the coupled-cluster (T) and (fT) energy corrections for clusters of computers and SMP systems.
+Due to hybrid parallel design the code efficiently uses RAM by sharing data within a single node while using message-passing only for inter-node communication.

 To use libpt in your project, include `pt.h` header and add `pt.c` to the list of project source files.
 OpenMP is enabled automatically when appropriate